Quit Like King David Did

 Samuel went through the first seven sons of Jesse.
 He was probably getting a little discouraged because of course he could only judge by what he saw before him and he had seen many kingly attributes.

 Yet there he was, all of Jesse’s sons had been passed before him but none of them had met God’s standards.

-At that point it would have been easy for Samuel to lose faith.
+At that point, it would have been easy for Samuel to lose faith.
 After all, all of Jesse’s sons had been rejected.
 Hadn’t they?
-Didn’t God tell him that he was to anoint one of Jesse’s sons as king?
+Didn’t God tell him that he was to anoint one of Jesse’s sons to be king?
 Had he misunderstood?